 Close the door or walk to another part of the house.
 It is going to be hard, but try to get your mind off of your baby crying.

 Baby will be asleep before you know it.
-[This is where a baby monitor comes into play].
+This is where a video baby monitor is your best friend!

 This has been hands-down the BEST baby product I have bought, and honestly wished I had it with my first baby.